shanduur/container-object-storage-interface/docs/src/developing/clients/go.md

 ## Summing up

-Once all our code is in place, we can start using it in our app.
-Reading configuration is as simple as opening file and decoding it using standard `encoding/json` package.
+Once all components are in place, using the storage package in your application becomes straightforward.
+The process starts with reading a JSON configuration file, which is then decoded into the `Config` struct.
+The factory method selects and initializes the appropriate storage client based on the configuration, enabling seamless integration with either S3 or Azure storage.

 ```go
 import (